drshahizan/HPDP/assignment/submission/ass1/sheemart/case_study1a/readme.md

   - B3 = *LARGE(UNIQUE(G2:K2),3)*
 - Press **Ctrl + D** to fills and overwrites a cell(s) with the contents of the cell above it in a column.

+- These instructions guide the user to add columns B1, B2, and B3 and use specific formulas to calculate the top three highest marks from the range G2 to K2.
+-  B1 calculates the highest mark, B2 calculates the second-highest mark, and B3 calculates the third-highest mark.
+- The LARGE function combined with UNIQUE helps identify these top marks, aiding in the analysis of the dataset.

 ------

 #### iv.
 Compute total points by combining the data from column L to N. The total mark value is entered in column O (TM).